akka/akka/akka-docs/pending/remote-actors-java.rst

 Starting remote service in user code as a library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here is how to start up the server and specify the hostname and port programatically:
+Here is how to start up the server and specify the hostname and port programmatically:

 .. code-block:: java